 Learn Chinese Through Music with These 5 Chinese Cover Songs https://t.co/87UP9O8Xe9 #learnchinese pic.twitter.com/qLUtRGY3BP

 Here’s the best of both worlds for Chinese learners: a language resource that’s both informative and entertaining.
 Follow FluentU Chinese to stay up to date on the latest articles for language learners, covering everything from grammar tricks to smart study techniques to specialized vocabulary and more.

 If you like what you see on the Twitter feed, there’s much more to learn on the FluentU Chinese app.
-This innovative tool takes real Chinese videos, like movie trailers, YouTube clips, inspiring talks and more, and then supercharges them with interactive captions.

 You can click any word in the caption for in-context definitions and pronunciations.
 FluentU also creates flashcards and quizzes based on the videos, to ensure you’re actively learning from what you watch.